-PUC Inspire truly believes that sound instructional planning can support the needs of diverse students.
-We do not track our students, therefore teachers always plan their lessons to ensure all students, whether they are identified as GATE, ELL or students with IEPs can be successful.
-Professional development over the summer and throughout the school year focuses on the use of Universal Design elements such as graphic organizers, and mind maps, as well as group work structures, and common reading and writing strategies across all content areas to ensure all students are set up for success.
-Weekly lesson plan feedback, provided by the administration to all teachers, ensures teachers are growing in their ability to use essential questions, hands on learning, academic discourse and checks for understanding to engage and ensure mastery of content by all students.
+- 1. Sound Instructional Planning.: PUC Lakeview Charter believes that sound instructional planning can support the needs of diverse students.
+We do not track our students, therefore teachers always plan their lessons to ensure that all students, whether they are identified as GATE, ELL, or students with IEPs can be successful. - 2.
+Thoughtful and Focused Professional Development: Over the summer and throughout the school year professional development is focused on the use of Universal Design elements such as graphic organizers, and mind maps, as well as group work structures, and common reading and writing strategies across all content areas to ensure all students are set up for success.

-PUC Inspire works hard to ensure all students get the appropriate academic and intervention support.
+- 3. Weekly Lesson Plan Feedback: Feedback provided by the administration to all teachers on a weekly basis ensures teachers are growing in their ability to use essential questions, hands on learning, academic discourse and checks for understanding to engage and ensure mastery of content by all students. - 4.
+Appropriate Academic and Intervention Support: PUC Lakeview Charter Academy work hard to ensure all students get the appropriate academic and intervention support.
 This starts with early identification of student needs.
 Administration and teachers communicate weekly at staff meetings using a grade level meeting protocol.
-Teachers share anecdotal, behavioral and academic data in order to identify student needs and to plan next steps.
+Teachers share anecdotal behavioral and academic data in order to identify student needs and to plan next steps.
 Next steps are always articulated in three ways, individual, classroom and schoolwide, in order to maximize impact.
-Examples of next steps include, for behavioral concerns, one on one student conferencing, a "swarm" where all teachers meet with one student to discuss patterns across classes, parent phone calls, parent conferencing, or a "love lunch" in which teachers meet with a student and his/her friends over pizza to build relationships and rapport.
+Examples of next steps include, for behavioral concerns, one on one student conferencing, a "swarm" where all teachers meet with one student to discuss patterns across classes, parent phone calls, parent conferencing, and lunch intervention.
 Examples of next steps for academic concerns also includes one on one conferencing or meetings with families, but also often includes referral to schoolwide academic support systems.